learithe/2019-01-23-ESR-MASC/index.md

   {% elsif page.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
-  workshop,
-  you will need access to the software described below. <b>Participants in these ESR workshops will be provided with laptops to use that contain this software pre-installed.
-To use SQL or RStudio on your ESR laptops/desktops after the workshop, you will need to file an IMSG request.
-For use on your personal/home computers, you can follow the directions below.
+  workshop, you will need access to the software described below.
+  <b>During the ESR workshops, participants will be provided with laptops to use that contain this software
+    pre-installed.</b> Setup for personal/home use of the software is described below.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors